 My first visit to Jet Stadium came in 1967.
 It was “Columbia Gas” night at the ball yard and the place was packed with gas company employees, including my dad who brought my brother and me to the game.

 I remember it clearly.
-The green outfield wall extending from right to center field, the cemetery looming beyond left field, the trimmed grass glimmering more green than seemingly possible under the bright lights, the hand operated scoreboard, and most of all, my Columbus Jets – players like shortstop little Freddie Patek, infielder Big Bob Robertson, and hard throwing pitcher Bob Moose – who were taking on the hated Toledo Mud Hens that night.
+The green outfield wall extending from right to center field, the cemetery looming beyond left field, the trimmed grass glimmering more green than seemingly possible under the bright lights, the hand operated scoreboard, and most of all, my Columbus Jets—players like shortstop Freddie Patek, infielder Big Bob Robertson, and hard throwing pitcher Bob Moose—who were taking on the hated Toledo Mud Hens that night.

-How I loathed the Mud Hens back then, for no real reason other than the fact they were just the Mud Hens, or as Jets fans called them, the “Crud Hens.”
-In sports one has to have to have rivals who are irrationally despised.
+I loathed the Mud Hens back then, for no real reason other than they were the Mud Hens, or as Jets fans called them, the “Crud Hens.”
+In sports, one must have rivals who are irrationally despised.

 The Jets won the game 5-1 with Moose dominating from the mound.
-The two plays that stick out for me though were Patek scampering safely down to first after laying down a perfect bunt and Robertson leaping high to snag a screaming liner that seemed destined to be a hit.
+The two plays that stick out for me, though, were Patek scampering down to first after laying down a perfect bunt and Robertson leaping high to snag a screaming liner that seemed destined to be a hit.

 I saw a few more games at Jet Stadium after that and continued to follow the Jets, but by the end of the 1970 season the nearly 40-year-old stadium needed repairs and no one wanted to step up to fix the place.
 So the Jets landed in Charleston.
 They were gone.
 I couldn’t believe it.
 It felt like I lost some of my best friends.

 The fall of 1970 also saw changes for me.
 I started high school and was soon distracted by other interests that replaced my fervor for the Jets.